ralph-groupscholar/groupscholar-intervention-planner/README.md

 ## Output
 The CLI prints:
 - A summary of touchpoint status and risk tiers.
+- Overdue aging buckets and no-touch counts by risk tier.
 - Channel mix and high-impact flag highlights.
 - Cohort hotspot summary to target outreach coverage.
 - Owner load summary to balance staff coverage.
+- Owner alerts to flag overloaded caseloads or missing-touch hotspots.
 - Owner action queues to ensure each advisor has clear next steps.
 - Channel batch plan to coordinate outreach across preferred channels.
 - A priority action queue with recommended next steps.